-With the Olympics in Japan rapidly approaching, it is worth discussing how CBD at Tokyo 2020 Olympics will affect athletes.
-This article explores the potential benefits of CBD specifically for athletes, the regulations regarding its use in professional sport, and whether or not we can expect to see CBD used in Tokyo 2020.
+With the Olympics in Japan rapidly approaching, it is worth discussing how CBD at the Tokyo 2020 Olympics will affect athletes.
+This article explores the potential benefits of CBD specifically for athletes, the regulations regarding its use in professional sports, and whether or not we can expect to see CBD used in Tokyo 2020.

 CBD, cannabidiol, is a member of a class of compounds known as cannabinoids.
 Cannabinoids bind to receptors throughout the brain and body, stimulating the body’s own endocannabinoid system to promote homeostasis (equilibrium).
 Research suggests that CBD can produce a wide range of health benefits, from alleviating the symptoms of epilepsy to minimizing anxiety.

 Some of CBD’s reported effects are particularly beneficial to athletes.

 Sport often results in soreness in muscles and tendons, either from injury or recovery from intense training.
 Several studies have shown that CBD can minimize pain.
 For localized pain CBD applied topically, for example via balms or roll-ons, is likely to have the greatest effect.

 Workouts cause muscle fibers to break down, forming microscopic lesions in tissues and muscles.
 These result in inflammation.
 During recovery, these fibers rebuild themselves and the resultant muscles are stronger and better able to contract than before.
 The repetition of this workout-recovery cycle builds strength and endurance.
 Since CBD has been shown to have anti-inflammatory properties, it can potentially increase the rate of the recovery process.
 This is beneficial for athletes as it could speed up the process of “gains”, while avoiding excessive inflammation.
 This is important, as too much inflammation can result in injuries that cannot be regenerated fully.
 For example, muscle breakdowns, immune system deficiencies, and chronic pain.